spice-labs-inc/actions/spice_grinder_scan/README.md

 ### Spice Grinder Action
-Used to scan your systems and upload the results to a Spice Labs server.
+Used to scan systems and upload the results to a Spice Labs server.

 ### Example Usage in Workflow
 ```yaml